ivesen/lazy-config/README.md

 - [ ] implement rudamentary ini support
 - [ ] document it so well a 5y/o can use this
 - [ ] maybe add windows support
+- [ ] expand to other simple config formats

 # goals
 the goal of this library is to provide an easy to use api for using config files, not only should it automatically initialize config files but the users should also not have to worry about corrupted config files.